boazbk/crypto/lec_03_pseudorandom-generators.md

 >
 for some non-negligible $\epsilon=\epsilon(n)>0$.
 Then the adversary $Eve$ defined as $Eve(y) = Eve'(y\oplus m)$ would be also efficient and would break the security of the PRG with non-negligible success.
-This concludes the proof of the claim and hence of the theorem.
+This concludes the proof of the claim and hence the theorem.

 If the PRG outputs $t(n)$ bits instead of $n+1$ then we automatically get an encryption scheme with $t(n)$ long message length.
 In fact, in practice